-- Convenient for changes – We encourage you to regularly update your will.
-If you store your will at home and decide to replace it, it’s easy to void the previous one.
+- Convenient for changes – We encourage you to update your will regularly.
+If you store your will at home and decide to replace it, voiding the previous one is easy.

-- Convenient for your descendants – Your loved ones will have an easier time locating your will if you keep it at home.
-To prevent frustration, ensure that your executor knows the key locations, combinations, and other information they’ll need for access.
+- Convenient for your descendants – If you keep it at home, your loved ones will have an easier time locating your will.
+To prevent frustration, ensure your executor knows the key locations, combinations, and other information they’ll need for access.

 - Tied to your house’s safety – Simply because your will is where you live doesn’t make it immune from disasters and theft.
 If your property is burglarized or destroyed in a storm or fire, your will’s safety is in jeopardy.

 Keeping Your Will at the Bank or a Storage Facility

 Many banks in the Cedar Rapids area offer safe deposit boxes where clients can store sensitive documents.
 You might consider leasing one of these boxes for storing your will.
 If you do, consider these points:

 - Safety from theft – While bank security is not airtight, safe deposit boxes will be behind thick walls and time locks to protect your will more securely than you could at home.

 - Safety from other parties – If you allow only your executor permission to access your box, they can get to your will when the time comes, but no one else can.

 - Potential hiccups during access – If you don’t allow your executor access to the safe deposit box ahead of time, they will need to work with the court to open it, adding unnecessary time and fees.

 - Keep the key – If you lose your key, access to your will becomes more complicated.
 You may have to pay the bank an expensive fee to replace the key or force the box open.